When and Why to Use a Personal Loan for Business

 Flexibility: Although certain types of business loans can only be applied toward certain expenses, a personal loan for business usually offers you quite a bit of flexibility in terms of what you can spend the money on.

-Risking personal assets: In order to qualify for a personal loan for business, you may have to put up your own assets as collateral.
+Risking personal assets: To qualify for a personal loan for business, you may have to put up your own assets as collateral.
 If you default on the loan, those assets could be seized.
 Additionally, because the loan is a personal loan, your payment history will be reported to the consumer credit bureaus—meaning any late payments or default will impact your personal credit score.

 Can’t build business credit: Because the loan isn’t tied to your business, a personal loan for business can’t help you build your business credit score—this could then further limit your ability to secure a business loan in the future.

-Small loan amounts: A personal loan is typically smaller than a business loan, meaning you might not be able to receive all the funds you need to cover expenses.
+Small loan amounts: A personal loan is typically smaller than a business loan, meaning you may not be able to receive all the funds you need to cover expenses.

 Mixing personal and business finances: If you use a personal loan for business, you risk mixing your personal and business finances, which can cause a lot of headaches come tax season.
-In order to avoid issues, we recommend opening a separate business bank account and enlisting the help of a bookkeeper.
+To avoid this potential issue, consider opening a separate business bank account and enlisting the help of a bookkeeper.

 When to Use a Personal Loan for Your Small Business

 • You’re a brand-new startup.
-Many business owners use personal loans to start a business, because it’s much more difficult to access business-specific funding without a history of operations.
-Therefore, if you need the funding to get your business off the ground, you might opt for a personal loan.
+Many business owners use personal loans to start a business because it’s much more difficult to access business-specific funding without a history of operations.

-• You need a small loan amount, but can’t pay high interest rates.
-Many banks are reluctant to issue business loans in small amounts, because they yield less interest for the bank, but cost the same amount of work as a larger, more lucrative business loan would.
-If you need less than $50,000, then, you might turn to an alternative lender, but these smaller, short-term business loans can be expensive.
-Therefore, if you’re looking for a small loan amount with lower interest rates, you might work with your bank to get quoted for a personal loan for your small business.
+• You need a small loan amount but can’t pay high interest rates.
+Many banks are reluctant to issue business loans in small amounts because they yield less interest for the bank but cost the same amount of work as a larger, more lucrative business loan would.
+If you need less than $50,000, then you can work with your bank to get quoted for a personal loan for your small business.

 • You don’t have collateral to secure your loan.
-One of the most common reasons why banks deny borrowers for business loans is because of insufficient collateral.
+One of the most common reasons a bank may deny a borrower for a business loan is insufficient collateral.
 Although you may have greater flexibility with online lenders or SBA lenders, personal loans for business are much less likely to require collateral.
-So, if you’re worried about offering up your assets on a loan, a personal loan might be worth considering.

 On the other hand, of course, there are also scenarios in which a dedicated business loan will be a better solution for your financial needs: